hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `microsoft_defender` - (Optional) A `microsoft_defender` block as defined below.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AKS-AzureDefender` is enabled, see [the documentation](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-asc%2Ck8s-verify-asc%2Ck8s-remove-arc%2Caks-removeprofile-api&pivots=defender-for-container-aks) for more information.

 * `monitor_metrics` - (Optional) Specifies a Prometheus add-on profile for the Kubernetes Cluster.
 A `monitor_metrics` block as defined below.

 * `network_profile` - (Optional) A `network_profile` block as defined below.
 Changing this forces a new resource to be created.